 - Serve with or without frosting.
 They’re delicious both ways.

 - Nutty topping.
-Adding a few chopped nuts on top gives carrot cake cookies an amazing crunch.
+Adding a few chopped and toasted nuts on top gives carrot cake cookies an amazing crunch.

 - Easy to make and serve.
 All the flavor of carrot cake, but even easier to share with a crowd!

 We used the base of this recipe to create our delicious chocolate chip zucchini cookies too!